Nuclear Safety Professional Development Program

 On this page:

 - How do I qualify?

 - At what pay level will I be hired?

 - How do I apply?

 How does the program work?

-The Nuclear Safety Professional Development Program (NSPDP) is a two-year program for a select few outstanding individuals from across the nation who will enter into a career with one of the country's most progressive Federal agencies: the NRC.
-If selected, you will work in one of three major training and development tracks: Engineering, Scientific, or Health Physics.
-The objective of this program is to provide you with both a broad and a specialized perspective of our operations.
-During the two-year NSPDP program, you will complete at least two rotational work assignments of at least 90 days each.
-An NSPDP participant who successfully pursues the program, will be promoted each year and, when completed, placed in a career ladder position.
+The Nuclear Safety Professional Development Program (NSPDP) is an 18-month program for a select few outstanding individuals from across the nation who will enter into a career with one of the country's most progressive Federal agencies: the NRC.
+If selected, you will work in one of seven major training and development tracks: Management and Support, Materials, Nuclear Security, Reactor, Regional Reactor (Inspector Certication), Research or State and Tribal Programs.

 How do I qualify?